gateio/gateapi-nodejs/docs/DeliveryApi.md

 const opts = {
   'interval': '0', // '0' | '0.1' | '0.01' | Order depth.
 0 means no aggregation is applied. default to 0
-  'limit': 10, // number | Maximum number of order depth data in asks or bids 'withId': false // boolean | Whether the order book update ID will be returned.
-This ID increases by 1 on every order book update
+  'limit': 10, // number | Maximum number of order depth data in asks or bids 'withId': false // boolean | Whether to return depth update ID.
+This ID increments by 1 each time.
 };
 api.listDeliveryOrderBook(settle, contract, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),